-Lee, who oversees the online retail company’s finance, People & Culture and legal functions, is responsible for making sure the organisation is sustainable and profitable – a far cry from her school days when she didn't exactly know what business was!
+Anna, who oversees the online retail company’s operations is responsible for making sure the organisation is sustainable and efficient – a far cry from her school days when she didn't exactly know what business was!
 After earning her CA, Anna went on a career journey that took her from a Big Four firm to a senior leadership position with Groupon before settling with THE ICONIC.
 She's now living the dream, working for a company she is very passionate about.

 Here's a look at Anna Lee's typical work week:

-I like to spend Monday morning finding out what everyone has been up to on the weekend.
+I like to get to work early and spend the time before the day starts finding out what everyone has been up to on the weekend.
 Working hard is important, but being a human is even more important.
-Next I'll analyse the trading performance from the week prior, and look at the key metrics.
+Next I'll analyse the retail trading performance from the week prior, and look at the key metrics.
 I'll make a mental note of any actions that might need to be taken ahead of my post-weekend catch-ups.

-Next I catch up with my teammates to get an understanding of any issues or challenges their projects might face and how I can use my skills and expertise to help.
-I am surrounded by some pretty amazing individuals, so I always make sure I'm in constant contact because I find that work benefits from collaboration.
+Next I catch up with my teammates to get an understanding of any issues or challenges their teams or projects might face and how I can use my skills and expertise to support.
+I am surrounded by some pretty amazing individuals, so I always make sure I'm in constant contact because I find that work benefits the most from collaboration.

 In the evening I have one of my two weekly sessions with my personal trainer.
 I'm a real believer in looking after myself physically, which translates to a clear and productive mind.
 I've learnt that having a balanced life that incorporates healthy eating and exercise is essential.

-We do a 'Stand Up' session at lunchtime where the Executive team address all staff and gives everyone an update on what's been happening during the week.
-Each month we also do a Q&A session where the Exec team answers any questions staff have submitted to us.
+Back at the office, we do a 'Stand Up' session at lunchtime where various members around the business share updates on what's been happening during the week, various members around the business share updates on what's been happening during the week.
 We want to encourage a transparent culture, and this open way of communicating goes a long way to achieving this.

 At 4.30pm we host office drinks, which are always well received by the different teams.
-Everyone has a chance to catch up, share a few laughs and, for some of the more active ones, play a few games of table tennis!
+Everyone has a chance to catch up and share a few laughs, and for some of the more active ones.
 The teams normally then head to the local watering hole - sometimes I join them, but often I'm just as happy to head home and have takeaway sushi and a glass of wine with my husband.

 Online businesses need accountants too.
 Working as a CA can be just as much about shoes and fashion as it is about business growth and profitability.